 - Online sexual abuse

 - Online blackmail or extortion

 Online police patrol is part of the project we have called "having a police presence online".

 We want to

 - Engage in open, preventive policework in places where we find members of the general public.

 - Advise the public how to use the internet safely.

 - Be visible and accessible for people online.

-The Politibetjent Kripos Facebook profile is operated by officers from the police online patrol.
+The Facebook page is managed by the online police patrol.

 Examples of applicable legislation: